OpenRailAssociation/osrd-website/content/docs/reference/design-docs/train-sim-v3/overview.en.md

 ### Driver behavior module

-The driver behavior module updates the train state based on:
+The driver behavior modules update the train state based on:
 - the current train state
 - the path properties
 - the driving instructions